aukspot/dles/README.md

   - to load filters.
   - to load an exact list of dles. (each dle must be in [dles.json](https://github.com/aukspot/dles/blob/main/src/data/dles.json))

-### Suggest a feature

-You can suggest a feature by [submitting a feature request](https://github.com/aukspot/dles/issues/new?assignees=&labels=enhancement&projects=&template=feature_request.md&title=).

 ## Bugs

 If you run into a bug, please [submit a bug report](https://github.com/aukspot/dles/issues/new?assignees=&labels=bug&projects=&template=bug_report.md&title=).

 ## Contributing

-The easiest way to help the project is to suggest new dles by [opening a "dle suggestion" issue](https://github.com/aukspot/dles/issues/new?assignees=&labels=dles+suggestion&projects=&template=suggest-a-dle-.md&title=Dle+suggestion).
+The easiest way to help the project is to suggest new dles by either filling out [this form](https://aukspot.github.io/dles/suggest) or [opening a "dle suggestion" issue](https://github.com/aukspot/dles/issues/new?assignees=&labels=dles+suggestion&projects=&template=suggest-a-dle-.md&title=Dle+suggestion).

 If you want to get your hands dirty, you can clone the repository and choose one or both of the below options to start contributing.